Is underfloor heating suitable for carpet and underlay floor finishes?

 In a home built to current regulations, the efficient fabric of the building results in lower heat losses than UK houses had in the past.
 Efficient building design makes heat load demands lower, and the required output from the underfloor heating system is reduced.

 Carpet is an extremely popular floor finish in new builds, especially in first floors and above, which benefit from rising heat from the ground floor.
+These factors means that a well-designed underfloor heating system and low TOG carpet/underlay combination can be used to provide the benefits homeowners enjoy.

 In retrofit and renovation projects, where underfloor heating is being installed in an existing home, or where carpet is being installed on an existing underfloor heating system, care must be taken to ensure the heat output of the heating system exceeds the heat load requirements.
 Here a survey is required to make the calculation on how much heat is required versus the heat output of the existing system.